|

 object to be used by the application for getting database connections.

-is the data source logical name.
+The xxx is the data source logical name.
 An application

 can have multiple database connection sources configured to connect to